About Your Visit

 Remarkably the cathedral continued to operate throughout what was one of the most testing periods of its history, and the display will demonstrate how the interior of the building was radically reconfigured to allow services and ceremonies to take place safely, right up to the spectacular re-opening ceremony, attended by the King and Queen, in 1930.

-As part of the City of London’s Fantastic Feats festival of engineering in the City of London, the display will open on 24th May 2019 in the north crypt aisle and will be accompanied by a range of activities and events.
+As part of the City of London’s Fantastic Feats festival of engineering in the City of London, the display opened on 24th May 2019 in the north crypt aisle and will be accompanied by a range of activities and events.
 Exhibition is included with Cathedral admission and will remain in place throughout 2020.